Woman holds up paper in front of a group of coworkers in an office.

 Does a high-limit credit card affect your credit score?

-Although a high-limit credit card doesn’t affect your credit score by itself, having a high total limit makes it easier to lower your credit utilization ratio.
 For example, if you have two credit cards with a total credit limit of $5,000, and your balance is $2,500, your credit utilization ratio is 50%.
-But if you add high-limit cards that increase your total available credit to $25,000, your credit utilization rate for the same balance would be 10%.
-This means that having high-limit cards lets you run a larger balance without your credit utilization ratio affecting your credit score.
+But if you add high-limit cards that increase your total available credit to $25,000, and they don’t have a balance, your credit utilization rate for the same balance would be 10%.
+So, having high-limit cards may let you run a larger balance without your credit utilization ratio affecting your credit score, as long as you keep your credit utilization rate low.

 What happens if you go over your credit limit?